cncf/glossary/definitions/cloud_native_security.md

 ---
 ## Cloud Native Security

+### What it is

-Cloud native security is an approach for securing cloud native applications.
-This approach ensures that security requirements are included throughout a cloud native applications lifecycle (develop, distribute, deploy, and runtime).
-Cloud native security seeks to ensure the same conditions of diligence, integrity, trust, and threat prevention as traditional security models while integrating modern concepts of ephemerality, distribution, and immutability.
+Cloud native security is an approach that builds security into cloud native applications.
+It ensures that security is part of the entire application lifecycle from development to production.
+Cloud native security seeks to ensure the same standards as traditional security models while adapting to the particulars of cloud native environments, namely rapid code changes and highly ephemeral infrastructure.

-The traditional perimeter-based security approaches are designed for static environments and are hard to scale across highly dynamic, interconnected, and distributed architectures

-Cloud native security introduces a new paradigm that protects applications by migrating from a perimeter-based approach to one where security moves closer to dynamic workloads.
-This approach identifies and secures workloads to meet the scale needs of cloud native applications while accommodating constant flux.
-It also requires the adoption of increased automation in the application security lifecycle to ensure availability, assurance, resilience, and redundancy at scale.
+### The problem it addresses

+Traditional security models were built with a number of assumptions that are no longer valid.
+Cloud native apps change frequently, use a large number of open source tools and libraries, often run in vendor-controlled infrastructure, and are subject to rapid infrastructure changes.
+Code reviews, long quality assurance cycles, host-based vulnerability scanning, and last minute security reviews cannot scale with cloud native applications.

+### How it helps

+Cloud native security introduces a new way of working that protects applications by migrating from traditional security models to one where security is involved in every step of the release cycle.
+Manual audits and checks are largely replaced with automated scans.
+Rapid code release pipelines are integrated with tools that scan code for vulnerabilities before they’re compiled.
+Open source libraries are pulled from trusted sources and monitored for vulnerabilities.
+Instead of slowing change a cloud native security model embraces it by frequently updated vulnerable components or ensuring infrastructure is regularly replaced.